netkit-jh/netkit-jh.github.io/docs/installation.md

 ## Changing the Terminal

-The default terminal emulator configured for netkit is xterm.
-This is the most stable and tested terminal with netkit, but it can be painful to use due to the tiny default font size.
+The default terminal emulator configured for Netkit is xterm.
+This is the most stable and tested terminal with Netkit, but it can be painful to use due to the tiny default font size and poor UI in general.

-In release v1 we have added the ability to choose other terminals including alacritty and kitty.
+In v1.0.0 of Netkit-JH, we added support to choose other terminals including [Alacritty](https://github.com/alacritty/alacritty) and [Kitty](https://sw.kovidgoyal.net/kitty/).
-We would recommend you switch your terminal preference to alacritty after installing netkit.
+We would recommend you switch your terminal preference to Alacritty after installing Netkit.
 To do this you can use the provided change terminal script:

 ```
 > $NETKIT_HOME/change_terminal.sh